daveremy/rustyray/ROADMAP.md

 ---

-## Phase 3: Macro System for API Ergonomics 🎯 (Current - 6 Weeks, Week 2 Complete!)
+## Phase 3: Macro System for API Ergonomics ✅ (Core Complete - Moving to Phase 4!)

 Implement procedural macros to dramatically improve the developer experience.
 Goal: 70% reduction in boilerplate code.